-16. [Conditional on step 13] The PCF responds with Npcf_MBSPolicyControl_Create Request (MBS Policy, see clause 6.10) with policies for the MBS Session ID.
+16. [Conditional on step 13] The PCF responds with Npcf_MBSPolicyControl_Create Response (MBS Policy, see clause 6.10) with policies for the MBS Session ID.
 The MBS Policy may include the Session-AMBR for the MBS session and 5QI for the MBS QoS Flow.